 The engine uses the gasoline fuel system.
-The fuel filling inlet is located the driver's seat and is labeled "Fuel".
+The fuel filling inlet is labeled "Fuel".
 The fuel level in the tank can be monitored from the engine multi-function panel on the steering console (see section 4.3.1 Yamaha engine controls on page 38.)